A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports

+Many countries around the world have been developing data protection and privacy legislation to strengthen their personal data and privacy protection \cite{UNCTAD2020}.
+These legislations are designed to provide organisations with a comprehensive benchmark to govern their personal data collection and processing as well as protect and empower individuals about their privacy and rights.
+Having the legislations in place seems to benefit both organisations and individuals, however many organisations have faced several challenges to comply with these legislations \cite{Capgemini2019}.
+Those challenges raise the need to develop a taxonomy of requirements from data protection and privacy regulations to support the development and compliance of privacy-aware software systems.

-Our work is based on two well-established and widely-adopted regulations and privacy frameworks: GDPR and ISO/IEC 29100.
-GDPR focuses on the technology platforms and data architectures \cite{Li1}.
-It is enacted to protect the individual rights of the owners of personal data \cite{OfficeJournaloftheEuropeanUnion;2016}.
-It provides a set of processes which the organisations can follow to collect, use, process, store and disseminate personal data of EU citizens and residents.
-The organizations failing to comply with the GDPR can be fined up to \EUR{20} million or 4\% of their previous year’s global turnover, whichever is greater.
+Our work is based on two well-established and widely-adopted regulations and privacy frameworks: GDPR and ISO/IEC 29100 and two region-specific representatives: Thailand PDPA and APEC privacy framework.
+GDPR is enacted to protect the individual rights of the data subjects on their personal data \cite{OfficeJournaloftheEuropeanUnion;2016}.
+It provides conditions, principles and definitions that need to be integrated into organisational processes and policies.
+These processes involve the collection, use, process, storage and dissemination of personal data of EU citizens and residents.
+The organisations failing to comply with the GDPR can be fined up to \EUR{20} million or 4\% of their previous year’s global turnover, whichever is greater.
 After a year of the enforcement, there are over 230 finalised cases with the total of \EUR{150} million fines so far.
-The largest fined case is Google Inc. in France with \EUR{50} million fines due to the lack of consent for advertisements \cite{Data}.
-A great number of GDPR violation cases related to the processing of personal data and data breach have been reported \cite{EuropeanCommission2019}, \cite{CNET}, \cite{PrivacyAffa}.
-This suggests the challenges in operationalizing GDPR in developing software applications.
+A great number of GDPR violation cases related to the processing of personal data and data breach have been reported \cite{EuropeanCommission2019}, \cite{PrivacyAffa}.
+This suggests the challenges in operationalising GDPR in developing software applications.